Casta: Casta classifications and legal consequences

 The crown had divided the population of its overseas empire into two categories, separating Indians from non-Indians.
-Indigenous were the República de Indios, the other the República de Españoles, essentially the Hispanic sphere, so that Spaniards, Black people, and mixed-race castas were lumped into this category.
+One were the República de Indios, the other the República de Españoles, essentially the Hispanic sphere, so that Spaniards, black people, and mixed-race castas were lumped into this category.
 Official censuses and ecclesiastical records noted an individual's racial category, so that these sources can be used to chart socio-economic standard, residence patterns, and other important data.

 General racial groupings had their own set of privileges and restrictions, both legal and customary.
-So, for example, only Spaniards and indigenous people, who were deemed to be the original societies of the Spanish dominions, had recognized aristocracies.
+So, for example, only Spaniards and Indians, who were deemed to be the original societies of the Spanish dominions, had recognized aristocracies.
 In the population at large, access to social privileges and even at times a person's perceived and accepted racial classification, were predominantly determined by that person's socioeconomic standing in society.

 Official censuses and ecclesiastical records noted an individual's racial category, so that these sources can be used to chart socio-economic standards, residence patterns, and other important data.
 Parish registers, where baptism, marriage, and burial were recorded, had three basic categories: español (Spaniards), indio, and color quebrado ("broken color", indicating a mixed-race person).
 In some parishes in colonial Mexico, indios were recorded with other non-Spaniards in the color quebrado register.

 Españoles and mestizos could be ordained as priests and were exempt from payment of tribute to the crown.
-Free black people, indigenous people, and mixed-race castas were required to pay tribute and barred from the priesthood.
+Free black people, Indians, and mixed-race castas were required to pay tribute and barred from the priesthood.
 Being designated as an español or mestizo conferred social and financial advantages.
 Black men began to apply to the Royal and Pontifical University of Mexico, but in 1688 Bishop Juan de Palafox y Mendoza attempted to prevent their entrance by drafting new regulations barring black peoples and mulattoes.

 In 1776, the crown issued the Royal Pragmatic on Marriage, taking approval of marriages away from the couple and placing it in their parents' hands.
 The marriage between Luisa de Abrego, a free black domestic servant from Seville and Miguel Rodríguez, a white Segovian conquistador in 1565 in St. Augustine (Spanish Florida), is the first known and recorded Christian marriage anywhere in the continental United States.